Firifire/OpenCvSharp-UWP/README.md

 When installing the Nuget: **Dont Overwrite anything** [Microsoft.NETCore.UniversalWindowsPlatform Nuget](https://www.nuget.org/packages/Microsoft.NETCore.UniversalWindowsPlatform/5.0.0)  (v5.0.0 recommended for Unity compatiblity)

+For Unity, copy all the built dll to the plugins folder

 ## Usage
 Plese refer to [OpenCvSharp](https://github.com/shimat/opencvsharp/)